rodrigoalmeida94/ACT_EagleSensing/b_Atmospheric_Correction/b_Atmospheric_Correction.md

 run_sen2cor           -runs all L1C folders taking resolution and directory as argumnets sen2_batch            -runs all L1c folders in parallel using parmap.starmap function taking resolution and directory as arguments

-Packages needed: os, multiprocessing, itertools, parmap
+Imports: os, multiprocessing, itertools, parmap

 -The resolution argument for parallel processing accepts fixed resolution (either 10, 20, or 60) only for each function call.
 -It might be possible that sen2cor run will be interrupted.
 Possible causes are low memory of Virtual Machines or full storage.
 As such, 'unfinished' L2A folders are to be created still.
 As a rule of thumb, delete this folders always before starting a new function call.